SahilAggarwal2004/react-text-to-speech/README.md

 export default function App() {
   const {
-    Text, // Component that returns the modified text property speechStatus, // String that stores current speech status isInQueue, // Boolean that stores whether a speech utterance is either being spoken or present in queue start, // Function to start the speech or put it in queue pause, // Function to pause the speech stop, // Function to stop the speech or remove it from queue } = useSpeech({ text: "This library is awesome!" });
+    Text, // Component that renders the processed text speechStatus, // Current speech status
+    isInQueue, // Indicates if the speech is active or queued start, // Starts or queues the speech pause, // Pauses the speech
+    stop, // Stops or removes the speech from the queue } = useSpeech({ text: "This library is awesome!" });

   return (